woodbrettm/woodbrettm/README.md

-I'm Brett, a Full-Stack Web Specialist with a background in web development, design, and strategy.
+I'm Brett, a Full-Stack Web Specialist with a background in web development, design, and solution architecture.

 I've been working on a lot of developer tooling lately.
 Below is my latest release: